 Always arrive prepared with extra media that could be substituted in the event of a technical problem.
 For example, bring an iPod or a laptop as backup in case the CD drive gives you problems.

 Call for staff support.
-If you are on the air in the Hudson studio during business hours and staff is present, ring the emergency bell located on the rack, to the left of the board.
+If you are on the air in the Hudson studio during business hours and staff is present, ask a staff member for assistance.
 If you are broadcasting from Acra, Catskill or from Hudson at times when staff is not present, call a staff member.
 The daily contact list is posted in a prominent location in each studio.

 The outgoing host must set up the station ID, PSA, promo and underwriting spots for the incoming host.
 IDs must be played at the top of the hour.